devstream-io/devstream/docs/development/git-workflow/git-workflow.md

-# Development Workflow
+# Development Workflow with Git

-This document shows the workflow of how to develop DevStream.
+This document shows the workflow of how to develop DevStream with Git.

 ## Step 1 - Fork the repo